Title IX/Sexual Harassment

 • Demotion or forfeiture of promotion or salary increase;

-• Dismissal from, limitation on, or reassignment of College employment;
+• Dismissal from, limitation on, or reassignment of University employment;

 • Notification to employers of third-party vendors or contractors of all charges and disciplinary outcomes;